inUtil-info/whin2-contrib/README.md

 # Summary
-Whin is a whatsapp gateway designed to support home-lab most frequent use cases for free; the back-end acts as a whatsapp shared gateway, the client side is a set of node-red nodes available at the editor Palette.
+Whin is a whatsapp gateway designed to support home-lab's most frequent use cases for free; the back-end acts as a whatsapp shared gateway, the client side is a set of node-red nodes available at the editor Palette.

 ## Install: